Australian Outdoor Living’s top tips for attracting native wildlife to your backyard

 There’s nothing like listening to the gentle sounds of birds singing in the trees right outside your back door.

-Whether you’re lucky enough to have a large property out in the country or a smaller block in an urban area, there are plenty ways to attract wildlife to your backyard and create your own peaceful little nature preserve.
+Whether you’re lucky enough to have a large property out in the country or a smaller block in an urban area, there are plenty ways to attract wildlife to your backyard and create your own peaceful little nature reserve.

 Unfortunately some of our native species face the problem of new predators and higher levels of competition for habitat, food and shelter.